 When Army developed harassment policies in the 80’s, they used posters and peer training to educate the troops.
 That helped, but trust me, when the CO and the RSM personally came and talked about it … we took it seriously.

 So get off your duff and demonstrate that you are serious

-And when something comes up, and it will, take it serious, investigate it and act.
+And when something comes up take it seriously, investigate it and act.

 Build A Culture Of Safety To Provide People Somewhere To Go

 Whether caused by predators, mental health issues, drugs & alcohol or challenging clients providing a safe workplace is 100% your responsibility as the leader.

 Just as you take the financial health of your company seriously, invest the same into providing a workplace safe from violence and harassment.

 It is the right thing to do, and